-In your teams, you may not be dealing with the beautiful vast land in the Dakotas with a van of starving people - but you may have a similar feeling of circular conversations that go nowhere leading to lost time, energy, and money.
+In your teams, you may not be dealing with the beautiful vast land in the Dakotas with a van of starving people - but you may have a similar feeling of circular conversations that go nowhere, leading to lost time, energy, and money.
 This brings me to an important factor in leading your teams - you need to create systems to encourage timely decision-making in your team.
-As we were returning from the North Dakota workshops, we had a new system to decide where we were going to eat.
+As we returned from the North Dakota workshops, we had a new system to decide where we would eat.

 First, we determined our boundaries.
 In our group, we had one person that was a vegetarian and another person who had a gluten allergy.
 We were not going to suggest places to eat where some team members might go hungry.
 In your team, your agreed-upon boundaries may be set by budget, project scope, or timelines.
 Either way, I want you to first identify agreed-upon boundaries for your decision-making opportunity.

 Next, I want you to timebox the discussion.
 In our team, we allocated 20 minutes for discussion and then 5 minutes to make the decision.
-I was working with a team that had a habit of circular conversations and so they legitimately used a timer for discussion.
-This was great for their team dynamic because they had individuals that were hasty decision-makers and individuals who were too detailed to make decisions in a timely manner.
+I was working with a team with a habit of circular conversations, so they legitimately used a timer for discussion.
+This was great for their team dynamic because they had individuals who were hasty decision-makers and those who were too detailed to make decisions on time.
 This system designated time for conversation and time for a decision.

-I was with another team that struggled with determining the end of a project or presentation so they used the term, GETMO!
-This stood for, "Good enough to move on."
+I was with another team that struggled with determining the end of a project or presentation so they used the term GETMO!
+This stood for "Good enough to move on."
 This term is preferred to ELMO with more fluid work like a project or presentation.
 Either way, the goals of both ELMO and GETMO are the same.
-Allocate time for discussion and for decision.
+Allocate time for discussion and decision.

-I have worked with several teams that utilize parliamentary procedure abiding by Robert's rules of order to run effective and efficient meetings.
-Personally, I love when meetings are conducted with this approach.
-At surface level, this may seem too formal or complicated for your team and you may adopt a more simplified or relaxed rules of order for conversations.
+I have worked with several teams that utilize parliamentary procedures abiding by Robert's rules to run effective and efficient meetings.
+I love when meetings are conducted with this approach.
+At the surface level, this may seem too formal or complicated for your team and you may adopt more simplified or relaxed rules of order for conversations.

-Your team may not like Likert scales or Parliamentary procedure - and that's fine!
+Your team may not like Likert scales or Parliamentary procedure - that's fine!
 Find a system that works for you!
-I was doing a workshop with one team that had a habit of getting sidetracked and off topic.
-In our workshop, the team decided that they would use the codeword, "Peaknuckle!" as a cue to get back on track.
+I was doing a workshop with one team with a habit of getting sidetracked and off-topic.
+In our workshop, the team decided that they would use the codeword "Peaknuckle!" as a cue to get back on track.
 This was quick, easy, and highly effective.